Zurili/apiv1/resources.md

 1. `utcOffset` offset of the time zone from utc for the `start` and `end` dates below.
 Specified in minutes. e.g. australia/brisbane is 600.
 Supply browser offset `-new Date().getTimezoneOffset()`.
 Only used if site has not set their onw timezone.

 Optional query parameters:
 1. `start` date to start looking for available times.
-Defaults to today.
+Defaults to now.
 1. `end` date to end looking for available times.
-Defaults to today + 7d
+Defaults to now + 7d

 Typical reponse:
 ```